DormanLab/AmpliCI/daumi.md

 We recommend choosing rho as the argmax {Pr(X <= rho | Z = 1) < 0.05}, which means at most five percent of true variants will have observed abundance below or equal to rho.
 You can find this probability in the 8th column of the output csv file.
+Examine the lines in the output file until you find the last line with 8th column less than 0.05.
-The corresponding rho is found in the first column.
+Then, the corresponding rho is found in the first column.

+You can find more information about selecting rho in the [publication](#citation).

 # Output Files <a name = "output" />